frosato-dev/react-sketch-book/README.md

 ```
 {
   "scripts": {
-    "sketchbook": "react-sketch-book -p ../src"
+    "sketchbook": "react-sketch-book -p src"
   }
 }
 ```
-The `-p` or `--path` argument is the path of your project folder relative to your node_modules directory where react-sketch-book is setup.
+The `-p` or `--path` argument is the path of your project folder relative to your root directory where react-sketch-book is setup.

 ### Write your sketch files